Tim Hulett

-Timothy Craig Hulett, Sr. (born January 12, 1960) is the head baseball coach at Evangel Christian Academy in Shreveport, Louisiana.
-He was the manager for the Minor League Baseball Spokane Indians in the Texas Rangers organization for 10 years and prior to that he was a professional baseball infielder in the major leagues from -.
+Timothy Craig Hulett Sr. (born January 12, 1960) is an American former professional baseball infielder in the major leagues from 1983-1995, who currently serves as the head baseball coach at Evangel Christian Academy in Shreveport, Louisiana.
+He was the manager for the Minor League Baseball Spokane Indians in the Texas Rangers organization for 10 years.
 He played for the Chicago White Sox, Baltimore Orioles, and St. Louis Cardinals.

 Playing career

 Hulett was drafted in the 1978 Major League Baseball Draft out of Lanphier High School but did not sign.
 Hulett played for the South Florida Bulls baseball team in 1979 before transferring to Miami Dade College's North Campus.

 Hulett was picked in the secondary phase of the 1980 free agent draft by the Chicago White Sox and signed in June 1980.
 He made it to the major leagues with the White Sox in 1983, was traded to the Montreal Expos organization in 1988, and played in the major leagues with the Baltimore Orioles and St. Louis Cardinals before retiring in 1995.